 Pursuant to written resolutions passed on 24 November 2016, the Company adopted a share option scheme (the "Share Option Scheme").
 The Share Option Scheme is valid for a period of 10 years commencing on 24 November 2016.
+At the annual general meeting of the Company held on 29 June 2022, the scheme mandate limit of the Share Option Scheme has been refreshed.
 The purpose of the Share Option Scheme is to enable the Group to grant options to selected participants as incentives or rewards for their contribution to the Group.